 Holly snorted.
 “I have faith in myself, motherfucker.”

 The stranger sighed.
-“I’m pretty sure I know what you’ll do, but nevertheless—I’m still obligated to give you a choice.”
+“I’m pretty sure I know what you’ll do, but nevertheless, I’m under obligation to give you a choice.”

 “Yeah?”
 Holly became dimly aware of her body growing younger; she was no longer a withered old man; she was the dangerous barbarian-king she’d first inhabited.
-“Maybe I’m the one who gives you a choice.”
+“Maybe that’s backwards; maybe I give you a choice.”

 The stranger sounded a little sad.
 “Just what I expected.”

 “You have something I want.”
 Holly gave him a menacing stare.

 “That I do.”
 The stranger regarded her with a dispassionate gaze.

 “Give it to me.
 Or I swear to Christ I’ll—”